buzzgreyday/hgtp-node-discord-bot/README.md

 # Get started

 It's easy to setup.
 Go to [the Nodebot Discord](https://discord.gg/WHwSdWJED3) server and subscribe your node(s).
-The Nodebot will then start to collect data used to send updates, alerts and generate visualizations based on your node data.
+The Nodebot will then start collecting data used to send updates, alerts and generate visualizations based on your node data.

 # For developers: Setup